21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 Many marketing activities are based on experience and instinct… Conversion Rate Optimization is NOT one of them.
 Conversion Rate Optimization agencies base their work on hypotheses, marketing theory and proven techniques.
 Even so, a trustworthy agency should perform rigorous tests and complex analysis to justify their activities.

-If you meet an “expert” who dismisses the value of historical data and ignores performance indicators, excuse yourself politely and find someone else.
-You need an agency that values data.
+If you meet an “expert” who dismisses the importance of data and ignores your KPIs, excuse yourself politely and find someone else.

 Consumer choice is not just about how much things cost.
 Therefore, conversion rate optimization requires more than simply pricing your products strategically.

 Any conversion rate optimization agency can provide examples of projects with outstanding results (+ 20% or 30% uplift).
-But these examples do not guarantee the success of your project, because your circumstances are not those of other companies.
+But these examples do not guarantee the success of your project, because your circumstances are unique.

 An agency that has been practicing conversion optimization for a long time should be able to talk about difficult projects.
-If an agency claims never to have experienced setbacks, it is either very new to conversion rate optimization or it is lying.
+In fact, any form of consulting business, even the largest firms such as McKinsey, encounter failure.
+If an agency claims never to have experienced setbacks, it is either very new to the industry or it is lying.

 Evaluate your consultant’s responses to the question by analyzing: